sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 * **Added:** TSF 3.0 URL compatibility.
 * **Added:** http://schema.org/publisher output now uses the new TSF 3.0 logo.
 It is resized correctly on-the-fly for AMP, once.
-* **Changed:** This extension is now free and out of testing phase.
+* **Changed:** This extension is now free and out of the testing phase.

 ### 1.0.1-gamma

 [tsfep-release time="August 22nd, 2017"]

-* **Changed:** Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/articles), but that doesn't mean the data is overlooked.
+* **Changed:** Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/article), but that doesn't mean the data is overlooked.
 So:
 	* Published date is now also outputted on non-AMP.
 	* Modified date is now also outputted on non-AMP.
 	* Post Author is now also outputted on non-AMP.